Constraining Inflationary Particle Production with CMB Polarization: Forecasting Sensitivity for Localized Hotspot Searches in Temperature and Polarization

 We should also note that the CV limit is very sensitive to the value of $\ell_{\rm max}$ used in the sum in Equations~\eqref{eq.var} and~\eqref{eq.TEvar}.
 In Figure~\ref{fig:widefigure_FISHforcs} (black curves), we present results for $\ell_{\rm max}=3500$, which provides a reasonable comparison with current and proposed future experiments~\cite{Atkins:2024jlo,ACT:2025fju,Bleem_2022,SimonsObservatory:2025wwn,Abazajian:2019eic}.
 We also demonstrate in Figure~\ref{fig:widefigure_FISHforcs} that in the optimal case a joint $T \times E$ search only provides marginal improvement over a search using polarization alone ($\sim 5-25\%$, where the maximum is reached in the small regime where temperature constraints overtake those from polarization).
 This occurs since the temperature and polarization are only weakly correlated, and the constraints due to polarization are almost uniformly better than those from temperature.
 The fact that polarization dominates the constraints is quite interesting and is a striking consequence of the differing noise (including noise from the standard-model CMB fluctuations) and transfer functions in $T$ and $E$.

-Next, we directly forecast the constraints on inflationary hotspots that could be derived using existing data from the Atacama Cosmology Telescope (ACT)~\cite{Atkins:2024jlo,ACT:2025xdm,ACT:2025fju,ACT:2025tim,Beringue:2025bur}.
+Next, we directly forecast the sensitivity of the Atacama Cosmology Telescope (ACT)~\cite{Atkins:2024jlo,ACT:2025xdm,ACT:2025fju,ACT:2025tim,Beringue:2025bur} to individual inflationary hotspots.
 For this forecast, we use the beam-deconvolved noise power spectra for both temperature and $E$-mode polarization from ACT Data Release 6~\cite{ACT:2025fju}.
 Our forecast suggests that the bounds of this work can be significantly enhanced with the ACT data on small scales (see Figure~\ref{fig:exclusions}).
 For temperature, ACT should nearly reach the CV limit (at $\eta_*\gtrsim30~\text{Mpc}$).
 We also find that polarization provides significantly stronger bounds on intermediate scales ($25~\text{Mpc} \lesssim \eta_* \lesssim 300~\text{Mpc}$) than temperature, by a factor of $\sim 1.25-1.5$.
 For large $\eta_*$, we find that \emph{Planck} constraints are comparable to those forecast for ACT; this is not surprising, since $\eta_*=1000~\text{Mpc}$ corresponds to a characteristic $\ell_*=\eta_0/{\eta_*}\simeq14$, a scale sufficiently large that atmospheric noise renders the ACT data much less powerful than \emph{Planck}~\cite{ACT:2025xdm,ACT:2025fju}.
 In general, our forecasts (Figure \ref{fig:exclusions}) indicate that ACT will provide improved bounds on extremely massive particle production during inflation.
 It should also be noted that very small hotspots are generically difficult to constrain because of finite resolution effects from the beam.

-We should also emphasize that, for this style of matched-filter search, we do not need to correct for ACT's smaller sky coverage than \emph{Planck} (roughly 35\% versus 60\%, respectively, after masking), because the detection significance is independent of the number of hotspots.
-To reiterate, our matched-filter pipeline should detect any individual hotspot for appropriate values of $g, \eta_*$, independent of the sky coverage.
-This differs from a power-spectrum-based approach, as discussed below.
+We should emphasize that in this section we have considered the sensitivity of our pipeline to a \emph{single} hotspot in different regions of parameter space, comparing $T$ and $E$-mode data.
+We can then map these sensitivities onto constraints on the underlying parameters of the physical theory, by taking into account the number of predicted hotspots at each point in parameter space.
+In the following section we will build a Poissonian likelihood to obtain such constraints.